winitzki/scall/tutorial/programming_dhall.md

 let BInfTree = λ(a : Type) → GFix (FTree a)
 ```

-Define the data constructors using the general `fixG` function:
+Define the "finite" data constructors using the general `fixG` function:

+To create infinite trees, we need a more general data constructor that uses `makeGFix`:

 TODO: implement